Diksha4111/Cloud-Security-Management--project/README.md

 # csm-project
-A encryption-decryption tool developed using python.
+An encryption-decryption tool developed using python.